-- Develop an appreciation for themselves, family, school, community, country and other cultures. - Develop knowledge, interests and skill in their school through homework support and outdoor-related activities. - Develop and improve personal skills such as neatness, originality, patience and dependability. - Develop and improve social skills: acceptance of others, cooperation and responsibility. - Develop healthy living and safety practices. - Have FUN!
+- Develop an appreciation for themselves, family, school, community, country, and other cultures. - Learn through discovery and play, developing a love for lifelong learning. - · Prepare children for school readiness. - Develop and improve personal skills such as neatness, originality, patience, and dependability. - Develop and improve social skills: acceptance of others, cooperation, and responsibility. - · Develop healthy living and safety practices. - Have FUN!